phish108/ApVy/README.md

 ```

 In this example a scroller class is created and added to ApVy.
 Because the
-classname appears in the UI's data-view attribute for the scroller UI, ApVy
+classname appears in the UI's ```data-view``` attribute for the scroller UI, ApVy
-automatically hooks this class to the UI.
+automatically hooks this class to the UI logic.

-The specialised scroller class implements only some cleanup logic in the close()
+The specialized scroller class implements only some cleanup logic in the ```close()```
 function.
 Due to operation delegation this does not affect the default behavior
 of the Vy class.
-During runtime the close method is called before the default
+During runtime the close method is called before the default ```close()```
-close() operation of Vy.
-This releases the developers from having to remember
+operation of Vy.
+This releases the developers from having to remember triggering
-triggering the default behavior in the super class.
+the default behavior in the super class.

 The view classes are not entirely independent in operation delegation.
 All
 delegates for a view have access to the same information.
 This allows creating